koxudaxi/datamodel-code-generator/docs/index.md

                         Use standard collections for type hinting (list, dict) --use-schema-description
-                        Use schema description to populate class docstring --class-name CLASS_NAME
+                        Use schema description to populate class docstring --reuse-model         Re-use models on the field when a module has the model with the same content --class-name CLASS_NAME
                         Set class name of root model --custom-template-dir CUSTOM_TEMPLATE_DIR